Golf Course Review of Inverallochy Golf Club

 Quite often when you venture off the beaten golfing path you come across hidden gems like this and Inverallochy most certainly falls into this category.

 Its par is 67 and its length a modest 5,436 yards but there is lots of fun, as well as good golf, compressed into this relatively short course.
+It's worthy of inclusion in our best golf courses under 6,000 yards.

 Golf dates back to 1888 at Inverallochy but the course fell into disrepair between 1910 and 1950.
 Fortunately in 1951 the locals wanted to claim back what had become sheep-grazing land and thankfully they were successful and by 1954 18 holes were back in operation.